rubynetti/blog/_posts/2018_04_13_rails_basic_dockerfile.md

 Every instruction in it constitutes a layer on top of which the subsequents are built.
 You should avoid creating too many, but it's good for readability and reusability that you keep different concepts in different layers.

-The resulting image will be the "blank" state for our container to be run, so should already contain everything our service will need.
+The resulting image will be the "blank" state for our container to be run, so should already hold everything our service will need.
 It should not be changed too often but, if you keep it tidy and thin, working on it later during the app development won't be a problem.

 First thing we need to do is create a file named _Dockerfile_ in the working directory of our application.